Chart Color Schemes

 The educational profile of Calwell exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 29.1%, significantly lower than the SA4 region average of 46.8%.
 Bachelor degrees are most common at 19.2%, followed by postgraduate qualifications (6.2%) and graduate diplomas (3.7%).
-Vocational credentials are prevalent, with 36.0% of residents aged 15+ holding them - advanced diplomas at 12.9% and certificates at 23.1%.
-Educational participation is high, with 28.7% currently enrolled in formal education: 10.2% in primary, 7.7% in secondary, and 4.2% in tertiary education.
+Vocational credentials are held by 36.0% of residents aged 15 and above, with advanced diplomas at 12.9% and certificates at 23.1%.
+Educational participation is high, with 28.7% currently enrolled in formal education.

 Frequently Asked Questions - Education